 Also known as the big-eye or branch herring, the alewife is a thin, silver fish with a single dark shoulder spot located behind its head.

-The American eel is a smooth, snake-like fish with a greenish, yellowish-brown or blackish body.
-It lives in rivers, streams and other freshwater areas throughout the Chesapeake Bay watershed.
+The American eel is a smooth, snake-like fish that lives in rivers, streams and other freshwater areas throughout the Chesapeake Bay watershed.

 The American halfbeak is a long, skinny fish that visits the Chesapeake Bay’s shallow waters in summer and autumn.

-Also known as white shad, the American shad is a thin river herring with a metallic body and dark spots on its shoulder.
-It visits the Chesapeake Bay each spring to spawn in freshwater rivers and streams.
+Also known as white shad, the American shad is a thin river herring and visits the Chesapeake Bay each spring to spawn in freshwater rivers and streams.